-While the rest of the mainland rings with the adrenaline rush of Latin America, this pair of palm-fringed islands has the laid-back vibe of the Caribbean.
+Although the islands of Vieques and Culebra—known as the "Spanish Virgins"—are only a few miles off the coast of Puerto Rico, they feel like another world.
+While the mainland rings with the adrenaline rush of Latin America, this pair of palm-fringed islands has the laid-back vibe of the Caribbean—not surprising, as St. Thomas and St. Croix are clearly visible from the eastern edges of Culebra.Vieques and Culebra are alike in many ways.
 Neither has much traffic—in fact, you won't find a single traffic light on either island.
 High-rise hotels haven't cast a shadow on the beaches.
 And there are no casinos, fast-food chains, strip malls, or most other trappings of modern life.
-"Barefoot" is often part of the dress code at the casual restaurants, and the hum you hear in your room more lik… Read More
+"Barefoot" is often part of the dress code at casual restaurants, and the hum you hear in your room more lik… Read More

 Beautiful beaches abound on both islands.
 Many of the best stretches of sand on Vieques—Chiva, Caracas, and Punta Arenas, to name a few—are on land that was once part of a U.S. naval base.
 This means that development hasn't reared its ugly head.
 It also means there are few, if any, amenities, so bring plenty of water and a picnic lunch.
 Most accommodations provide guests with beach chairs, towels, and coolers for the day.
 Some will even pack guests' lunches to take to the beach.
 The beaches on Culebra are just as unspoiled, as judged by the marine turtles that come ashore to lay eggs.